FranklinClintonDev/gta-v-source-code-guide/PC.md

 </div>

 3. Change `Active Solution Platform` to `x64` and `Active Solution Configuration` to `BankRelease` then close the configuration window.
+  - You can change `Active Solution Configuration` to anything you want all will compile but this guide focuses on running the `BankRelease`.

 <div style="text-align:center;">
 <img src="IMG/05.png" alt="image" style="width:50%;">